Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact the region: Berowra Valley National Park Northern Extension, Arlington Heights Estate, Mount Colah Station Upgrade, and Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.
-The following details those most relevant.
+Changes to local infrastructure can significantly impact an area's performance.
+AreaSearch has identified four projects that may affect this region: Berowra Valley National Park Northern Extension, Arlington Heights Estate, Mount Colah Station Upgrade, and Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.